zdravkov/kendo-docs/api/dataviz/diagram.md

 ### toFront

-Brings the specified items in front, i.e. it's reordering items in the SVG stack to ensure they are on top of the complementary items.
+Brings the specified items in front, i.e. it's reordering items to ensure they are on top of the complementary items.

 #### Parameters